Zacharias/zacharias.github.io/_posts/2015-06-26-blackdesk.md

 summary: <img class="img img-responsive" src="/assets/blackdesk.jpg">
 ---

-p.
 Just a picture of some stuff that was black on my black desk.

 <img class="img img-responsive" src="/assets/blackdesk.jpg">